cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
-        // so that both channel ends are using the same sequence for the current upgrade
+        // so that both channel ends are using the same sequence for the current upgrade if counterpartyUpgradeSequence > channel.upgradeSequence {
-        // if the counterparty sequence is less than or equal to the current sequence, then either the counterparty chain is out-of-sync or
-        // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
-        // their sequence as well.
-We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartyUpgradeSequence > channel.upgradeSequence {
             channel.upgradeSequence = counterpartyUpgradeSequence
         }